AlexanderDzhoganov/ksp-advanced-flybywire/README.md

-# Advanced Fly-By-Wire v1.0
+## Advanced Fly-By-Wire v1.0
-## Kerbal Space Program input system overhaul mod
+### Kerbal Space Program input system overhaul mod

 ### What is this?
 This is a mod for Kerbal Space Program (http://kerbalspaceprogram.com), a spaceship building/ space exploration game by Squad.
+It dramatically enhances the stock input system with a bunch of fixes and many new features.

 ### How is it better than stock?